Coastal Grooves

-Coastal Grooves is the debut LP record by Blood Orange.
-It was released August 30, 2011 under Domino Recording Company.
-The album featured no guest appearances and was produced by Ariel Rechtshaid in Los Angeles.
-Domino Record Company describes the album as highlighting the glamour and drama of New York City in the 1980s.
+Coastal Grooves is the debut studio album by Blood Orange.
+It was released on 30 August 2011 under Domino Recording Company.
+The album features no guest appearances and was produced by Ariel Rechtshaid in Los Angeles.
+Domino Recording Company described the album as highlighting the glamour and drama of New York City in the 1980s.

 Music

 The album incorporates stylistic elements of indie rock, baroque pop, folk, contemporary R&B, jazz, soul, and electronic music.
 By fusing many of these elements together, Blood Orange captures sounds of grooviness, reverbed guitar lines, and piano synths to create music that is described as being a part of a post-punk atmosphere.
-In a November 2013 article Complex magazine listed the album's cover as one of the "50 Best Pop Album Covers of the Past Five Years", also stating that Hynes was "inspired by transgender icons, like Octavia St. Laurent while he was wrapping production on the LP."
-In the music video for "I'm Sorry We Lied," produced by Domino Recording Company and directed by Abteen Bagheri in 2012, the story follows Blood Orange and a woman's night life adventure in New York City.
-Aside from "I'm Sorry We Lied," Many works on the album are also said to be inspired by the after-hours environment of NYC.
+In a November 2013 article Complex magazine listed the album's cover as one of the "50 Best Pop Album Covers of the Past Five Years", also stating that Hynes was "inspired by transgender icons, like Octavia St. Laurent while he was wrapping production on the LP".
+In the music video for "I'm Sorry We Lied", produced by Domino Recording Company and directed by Abteen Bagheri in 2012, the story follows Blood Orange and a woman's night life adventure in New York City.
+Aside from "I'm Sorry We Lied", many works on the album are also said to be inspired by the after-hours environment of NYC.
 In 2010, Blood Orange underwent throat surgery and as a result, the album is sung mainly in falsetto.